-All lease parcels are stipulated to protect resources if they potentially contain habitat for threatened, endangered, candidate, or other special status plant or animal species (CO-34), alerting operators to the potential for future restrictions on development if such species and/or habitat are/is found on the parcel.
-The parcels are also subject to stipulations consistent with the governing RMPs to protect listed and sensitive species.
+All lease parcels are stipulated to protect resources if they potentially contain habitat for threatened, endangered, candidate, or other special status plant or animal species (CO-34), alerting operators as to the potential for future restrictions on development if such species and/or habitat is found on the parcel.
+The parcels are also subject to stipulations consistent with the respective RMP(s) to protect listed and sensitive species.

-Any effects that threaten a violation of federal, state or local law or requirements imposed for the protection of the environment:
+Any effects that threaten a violation of Federal, State or local law or requirements imposed for the protection of the environment: